iamshreeram/scala-starter/README.md

 # scala-starter
-This repo is created for Scala newbies which helps in quick jump start.
+This repo is created for newbies which helps in jump starting with Scala.
+This follows Cross-dimensional approach of learning functional reactive Programming with Scala.

+This contains gist of every concepts and resources for further reference.

 ## Steps this course will take you :
 1. Explain the importance and necessity of Functional reactive programming (FRP)